Join Our Team!

 Become a police officer with Halifax Regional Police.

-Halifax Regional Police is recruiting for its 2019 Police Science Program.
-The HRP Police Science Program will prepare cadets to become police officers with Halifax Regional Police.
+The Halifax Regional Police's Police Science Program will prepare cadets to become police officers with Halifax Regional Police.
 Cadets who successfully complete the program will be offered employment with HRP as either full-time police officers or reserve officers, depending on availability at the time of hiring.